-We’ve hosted my husband’s work Christmas party the last couple years.
+We’ve hosted my husband’s work Christmas party for the last couple of years.
 We’ve kept the event relatively simple by getting together and meeting the spouses.
 It’s potluck style with the host providing the cooked turkey.

 Here are a few ways to make a work party fun:

 - We placed a funny phrase under each person’s plate.
 Each guest reads the phrase (silently) and tries to secretly incorporate the phrase in a normal conversation.
 Each time you say your phrase without getting “caught” you get a point.
 The person that gets the most points at the end was awarded a prize!
 The phrases were things like: